 Robby: Yeah, exactly.

-John: You should join this band.
+John: You understand.
 That’s exactly what Robby said we’re going to say to our management, “This is going to sell tickets, these photos.”

 208: There you go.
 I’ll be your social media marketing.
 Come on, let’s go!